jeffknupp/sandman2/docs/interacting.rst

 ----------

-When you perform an HTTP GET ``request`` on a collection, the default behavior is to return *all* of the results in the collection, though these results are *paginated*. _Pagination_ breaks up a long list of results into identicallly-sized chunks, called *pages*.
+When you perform an HTTP GET ``request`` on a collection, the default behavior is to return *all* of the results in the collection, though these results are *paginated*. _Pagination_ breaks up a long list of results into identically-sized chunks, called *pages*.
 Each page contains a predetermined number of results (``sandman2`` uses a default size of ``20``).
 Each paged response also contains a ``Link`` header that will include the URL for the previous, next, first, and last page of results (where applicable).

 Controlling pagination
 ``````````````````````